DaDevFox/KC_ReskinEngine/Guide.md

 `UniqueName`: The name of the building used in many places in code *

+`Jobs`: If present, the number of jobs the building provides, if not, the building provides 0 jobs

-`Models`: A list of the different models the building incorporates and their types and descriptions *
+`Models`: A list of the different models the building incorporates and their types and descriptions

+`Anchors`: A list of GameObjects whose positions are used in certain animations

 `[Dynamic Stacks]`: If this is present, it means Resource Stacks can be added or removed from the building